niceoneallround/ethereum-learn/README.md

 INFO [04-02|18:20:03] Transaction pool price threshold updated price=10000 INFO [04-02|18:20:03] Starting mining operation
 INFO [04-02|18:20:03] Commit new mining work                   number=1 txs=0 uncles=0 elapsed=73.638µs

+bash ethereum-tools/createaccount.sh enode1
+Enode name is enode1
+Code root in /home/ec2-user/ethereum-tools
+Chain Data in /home/ec2-user/enode1-data
+INFO [04-02|18:54:13] Maximum peer count                       ETH=25 LES=0 total=25
+Your new account is locked with a password.
+Please give a password.
+Do not forget this password.
+!!
+Unsupported terminal, password will be echoed.
+Passphrase:
+Repeat passphrase:

+Address: {a8341698f294a25c92503156767d746775594ca6}